 Our Program is guided by the BSW Program Committee, which meets regularly to review the program.
 The committee makes decisions on curricula, student affairs, policy, procedures, program direction, and accreditation planning.
-The Committee consists of faculty, administrators, community members, staff, and four student representatives (two students from each cohort).
+The Committee consists of faculty, administrators, community members, staff, and two student representatives.
 BSW Program Committee meetings are open to all members of the community who wish to attend.
-We invite you to attend meetings in the 2018-2019 academic year or to seek election as a student representative from your cohort.
+We invite you to attend meetings in the 2019-2020 academic year or to seek election as a student representative from your cohort.